 Note, most of the beaches along the French Riviera have pebbles on the beach, so bring your water shoes.

 Any trip to Nice has to be complimented by a day trip to nearby Monaco.
 It lies about 13 miles (21km) to the west of Nice, and is everything you would expect from this luxury enclave on the French Riviera.

 With flashy cars, chic boutiques, and giant yachts in its harbour, Monaco is where the rich and famous hang out.
 But there is plenty to see, even if your wallet is not as accommodating.

 From the changing of the guards outside the Royal Palace of Monaco to the Monte Carlo Casino, and old town of Monaco, it is a lovely way to spend the day.
-You can read more about visiting Monaco here.
+You can take a tour from Nice to Monaco, and read more about visiting Monaco here.

 Along with English tourists on the Promenade des Anglais, Nice also regularly attracted members of the Russian aristocracy, as the Russian Orthodox Cathedral can attest.

 In 1864, Russian Tsar Alexander II visited by train and was attracted by the pleasant climate.
 Thus began an association between Russians and the French Riviera that continues to this day.

 The cathedral was consecrated in December 1912 in memory of Tsar Nicholas Alexandrovich, an heir apparent to the Russian throne, who died in Nice at the age of 21, while on an European tour.
 It was funded by Tsar Nicholas II, who would end up being the last Tsar of Russia.